lupyuen/lupyuen.github.io/src/ci6.md

 _Phew that was quick for finding the Breaking Commit?_

-Yeah our Rewind Build Script took __only ??? minutes__ to find the Breaking Commit!
+Yeah our Rewind Build Script took [__only one hour__](https://gist.github.com/lupyuen/0fe795089736c0ab33be2c965d0f4cf3#file-gistfile1-txt-L540-L8070) to find the Breaking Commit!
 Though fixing it took longer...

 - QEMU RISC-V crashed with an [__Instruction Page Fault__](https://github.com/apache/nuttx/pull/15014#issuecomment-2513466731)